Disappearances of Terrance Williams and Felipe Santos: Theories

 One theory posited by the Sheriff's Department is that both men left of their own accord to avoid trouble with the law, as Santos was undocumented and Williams had a warrant related to unpaid child support.
 However, both men's families deny this, pointing to their strong relationships with their families and children.
 A Sunoco clerk claimed that he had seen Williams alive in the store on January 19, 2004, but surveillance footage from that day does not show Williams in the building.
 Workers on the case say there is no evidence that Williams has been seen again since his encounter with Calkins.

 A popular theory for the disappearances is the Starlight Tour theory.
-The term originated in the Canadian province of Saskatchewan, and describes the practice of police driving individuals to the edge of town or outside of city limits, and abandoning them to find their own way home.
+The term originated in the Canadian province of Saskatchewan, and describes the practice of police driving Indigenous individuals to the edge of town or outside of city limits, and abandoning them to find their own way home or die from the cold.
 The practice came to light in 2000, when an Indigenous Canadian man named Darrel Night reported being picked up by police after leaving a party, driven to the outside of town, and then dropped off in a rural area in freezing conditions.
 Night survived after finding a nearby power plant staffed by a security guard.
 The next morning, another Indigenous man named Rodney Naistus was found frozen to the ground near where Night was dropped off.
 Lawrence Wegner, also Indigenous, was found deceased weeks later in the same area.
 According to Russ Sabo, Saskatoon's new police chief, evidence exists that similar drop-offs have gone on since at least the 1970s.

 A number of podcasts have explored the theory that Santos and Williams were dropped off in the nearby Everglades, and had died of exposure or other perils.
 However, NPR podcast The Last Ride claimed in 2023 that Calkins would not have had time to drive to the Everglades, based on his other confirmed locations that day.

 One anonymous former sheriff's office employee has suggested additional people besides Calkins may have been involved in the men's disappearances, although no evidence has been uncovered to support this.